prathmesh2121/REAL-TIME-CHAT-APP-USING-SOCKET.IO-NODEJS/README.md

 # Prerequisites

+Ensure that the following prerequisites are met before setting up and running the Real-Time Chat App:

+# Node.js:

-Node.js: Make sure Node.js is installed on your machine.
-You can download it from https://nodejs.org/.
+Make sure Node.js is installed on your machine.
+Download Node.js from https://nodejs.org/.

+# Express:

+This app utilizes the Express.js framework for building the server.
+Install Express using the following command: npm install express

+# Socket.io:

+Socket.io is used for real-time bidirectional communication between the server and clients.
+Install Socket.io with the following command: npm install socket.io